Wednesday, June 19, 2024

 That’s what I like best about story archetypes—they’re great for brainstorming and generating ideas.

-(Here’s more on Storming the Brain: Coming Up With Ideas)
+(Here’s more with Storming the Brain: Coming Up With Ideas)

-We often have a clearer idea of what we don’t want, so writers can skim through these lists and cross off what they aren't interested in.
-That leaves them with a shorter list of possibilities, and exploring each archetype for few minutes can narrow that down even further.
+We often have a clearer idea of what we don’t want, so skim through these lists and cross off what you know you aren't interested in.
+That will leave you with a shorter list of possibilities, and exploring each archetype for a few minutes can narrow that down even further.

-Once you choose the archetype you want to write, the tropes of that story can guide you to your plot.
+Once you choose the archetype that appeals to you, the tropes of that story can guide you to your plot.

 The Different Types of Story Archetypes

-Various writers have boiled down the essence of stories in a myriad of ways, from the most broad to the most specific.
+Various writers have boiled down the essence of stories in a myriad of ways, from the most broad to the most specific, so odd are high one of these will spark some ideas for you.

 John Gardner once said there are only two plots in all of literature: